-The Liberal Arts pathway is composed of four distinct concentrations within our Liberal Arts & Sciences program: Biology, Chemistry, Communication, and English.
+The Liberal Arts pathway is composed of four distinct concentrations within our Liberal Arts & Sciences program: Biology, Chemistry, Communication, English, and History.

 Students can make the most of their experience in Liberal Arts & Sciences by exploring a specific concentration.
 This pathway is built with flexibility in mind for those who plan to transfer to a four-year institution; those who are looking for personal enrichment; and those who are uncertain about their major area of study.
 Students are encouraged to use elective opportunities to explore possible career paths, allowing students the ability to help determine their future.